 What?
 Determine your products or services

 Hot shot drivers deliver small cargo loads quickly and efficiently.
 The main advantage to the customer is cost as big trucks are expensive.
 With lower overheads, hot shot carriers charge less for their services.
-You’ll need to decide the size of your driving range, your various cargo possibilities, and you might also perform deliveries for Amazon, when hot shot work is slow.
+You’ll need to decide the size of your driving range and your various cargo possibilities, and you might also perform deliveries for Amazon, when hot shot work is slow.

 How much should you charge for the service?